 Indian and Other South Asian Trekkers Should Know

-Itinerary, guide/porter cost, food, and lodge costs are the same as for other trekkers from Europe, America, and all Asian countries, as well as for people from the South Asian Association for Regional Corporation (SAARC) nations.
-But permit costs and domestic flight tickets are cheaper for trekkers from India and SAARC.
-So, the trekking cost for Everest Base Camp will be less for those trekkers.
+The Itinerary, guide/porter cost, food, and lodge costs are the same for trekkers from Europe, America, and all Asian countries, as well as for people from the South Asian Association for Regional Cooperation (SAARC) nations.
+However, permits and domestic flight tickets are cheaper for trekkers from India.
+Thus, the cost of trekking to Everest Base Camp will be less for those trekkers.

 Deducting the cost from the Lukla flight and national park permit doesn't make a huge difference.
 South Asian trekkers also need a Khumbu Pasang Lhamu Rural Municipality entry ticket, which costs the same for all trekkers worldwide.